 Description of the Cognitive Science Society

 The Journal, Cognitive Science, began publication in 1976, and is now published by Wiley-Blackwell.
-The Executive Editor is currently Arthur Markman of The University of Texas at Austin, and there are 12 Associate Editors and a 30-member editorial board.
+The Executive Editor is currently Richard P. Cooper of Birkbeck, University of London, and there are 12 Associate Editors and a 30-member editorial board.
 It serves as the premier outlet for research reports that intersect two or more disciplines.
-Membership in the Society includes a subscription to Cognitive Science.
+The Governing Board of the Cognitive Science Society voted in late 2006 to found a new journal, Topics in Cognitive Science (topiCS).
+The Editor in Chief is Wayne Gray, Cognitive Science Department, Rensselaer Polytechnic Institute.
+The journal seeks to fill a niche not occupied by Cognitive Science Journal or other cognitive science journals.
+Membership in the Society includes a subscription to Cognitive Science and TopiCS.
 Copyrights for articles published in the journal are held by the Society.

 The society currently has over 1,500 members, including a significant number from other countries.
 To be eligible for membership, one must be qualified to conduct research in Cognitive Science beyond the dissertation (or have equivalent experience).
 First-time applicants should provide a short curriculum vitae including publications and experience.
 Current graduate students are eligible for a special student membership rate.
 Applicants for student membership must include proof of current enrollment in a graduate or undergraduate program, or a letter from a faculty member.